juanramirezj/Robot_2WD_ROS2/README.md

-# Some ROS2 with raspberry pico, nvidia Jetson AGX and other stuff
+# 2WD robot based on ROS2
 ## Introduction

-This repository includes my first try to integrate raspberry pico as a motor driver and integrate with ROS2 in a basic setup for a 2WD/4WD autonomous car
+This repository includes the steps to create a 2WD robot for autonomous navitation using ROS2

 ## Technologies

 ### Hardware

-- Raspberry pico (1)
+- Raspberry Pico for motor driver - connected trough USB so pico W is not required (1)
-- Motor Driver DRV8833 (1 or 2)
+- Motor Driver DRV8833 (better performance than LM328)  (1)
-- DC Motors with hall encoder (2 or 4)
+- DC Motors with hall or optic encoder  (2) to run 2WD vehicle
-- Jetson Nano (1) or Jetson AGX (1)
+- Jetson Nano (1) or Raspberry PI (1) to run ROS2

 ### Software

 - C++
+- Raspberry Pico SDK
 - Python 3.8.10
-- Ubuntu 20.04
+- Ubuntu 22.04LTE
-- ROS 2 Foxy
+- ROS 2 Humble
-- Jetpack 5.0.1 Developer Preview
 - VSC

 ## Setup